-- Are prescription medications taken as directed?
-When was the most recent dose?
+- Are prescription medicines taken as directed?
+When did the person take the most recent dose of each?

 - Has the person recently appeared depressed, extremely sad or withdrawn?

-- Has the person indicated that he or she does not feel safe?
+- Has the person shown signs of not feeling safe?

 - Are there any signs of paranoia?

 - Has the person seen or heard things that no one else does?

 - Are there any new physical symptoms — for example, chest or stomach pain?